Martyn (Tutor in Stratford Upon Avon)

 In addition, I was a mentor in local secondary schools where I was responsible for supporting pupils aged 11-16 in a number of curriculum areas.
 These study skills, exam preparation, as well as, curricular areas like English, maths and science - many of these pupils where tutored on an individual basis.

-More recently I have tutored some 20 young people, each, with their own individual needs very successfully.
+Over the past 10 years I have tutored over 500 young people, each, with their own individual needs very successfully.